zevlg/telega.el/README.md

 # Installation

-`telega.el` depends on `visual-fill-column` package.
+`telega.el` depends on the `visual-fill-column` and `rainbow-identifiers` packages.
 This dependency automatically installs if you install telega from MELPA or GNU Guix.
-Otherwise will you need to install this package by hand.
+Otherwise will you need to install these packages by hand.

 `telega.el` is built on top of the official library provided by Telegram [TDLib 1.6.6](https://core.telegram.org/tdlib "tdlib").
 Most